 In the upstream sector, foreign companies who wish to acquire interests outside the scope of the prospecting licence may only do so in association with the National Concessionaire and will need to provide a bank guarantee to ensure compliance with the work obligations undertaken before said Concessionaire.

 12.2 To what extent is regulatory policy in respect of the oil and natural gas sector influenced or affected by international treaties or other multinational arrangements?

-Treaties and multinational agreements are directly enforceable only to the extent that they have been passed into law by the National Assembly of Angola, pursuant to the Angolan Constitution.
+Treaties and multinational agreements are directly enforceable only to the extent that they have been passed into law by the National Assembly of Angola, pursuant to the Constitution of Angola (Angola is the signatory of a number of bilateral investment treaties and is also part of anti-taxation treatment agreements with Portugal and the United Arab Emirates, which are already in force).